Friday's poll: If UW beats Alabama, I would like to see the Huskies play this team in the title game?

 HuskiesHusky FootballSports Friday’s poll: If UW beats Alabama, I would like to see the Huskies play this team in the title game?
 Originally published December 29, 2016 at 5:26 pm Updated December 29, 2016 at 5:30 pm Share story By Seattle Times sports staff Take Our Poll Seattle Times sports staff Seahawks Fan Fix Your weekly dose of off-the-wall news about the Seahawks.
 Delivered Friday mornings.
 Email address By signing up you are agreeing to our Privacy Policy and Terms of Service.
 Thanks for signing up!
 View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.
-Previous StoryTaylor Rapp, UW’s emerging star safety, hardened by big brother’s love in small-town Bellingham
+Next StoryTrue freshman Nick Harris, Huskies’ biggest underdog, hopes to come ‘unleashed’ against Alabama Previous StoryTaylor Rapp, UW’s emerging star safety, hardened by big brother’s love in small-town Bellingham

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.